 Unless you feel like wrestling your car through the drive, you need to know why the car pulls to the right or left.

-In this article, we look at the numerous reasons, helping you to narrow down the problem.
-We also examine when the car is pulling, which allows you to figure out the issue much faster.
+In this article, I look at the reasons this can happen, helping you to narrow down the problem.
+I also examine when the car is pulling, which allows you to figure out the issue much faster.

 The most common reason why a car is pulling to the right or the left is due to a faulty wheel alignment or uneven tire pressure.
 It can also be caused by a bad wheel bearing or other faulty suspension parts.